Nasi beringin

-Nasi Beringin is a Malaysian rice dish from Johor.
-It used to be served to Johor royalties in the late 1890s; the sultans would have this fragrant dish especially when guests were invited to dine in the palace.
+Nasi beringin is a Malaysian rice dish from Johor.
+It used to be served to Johor royalty in the late 1890s; the sultans would have this fragrant dish especially when guests were invited to dine in the palace.

-Usually people eat it with acar, chicken curry, sambal and hard boiled egg.
-It is suitable to eat during breakfast and lunch.
+Usually people eat it with acar, chicken curry, sambal and hard-boiled egg.
+It is suitable to eat for breakfast and lunch.